Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation of wave-body interaction against two flume experiments

 \subsection{Fixed horizontal submerged cylinder}

-\citet{chaplin1984nonlinear} studied in detail a fixed horizontal cylinder, with a low submergence below the SWL, in regular waves of period $T=1$~s.
-Accurate experimental results about the nonlinearities of wave loads on the cylinder were given and are often used in order to validate NWTs \citep[\eg][]{guerber2011modelisation}.
-The total water depth is $d=0.85$~m which, together with the period, imposes a wavelength of approximately $\lambda=1.56$~m (slightly varying with the wave height).
-The cylinder of diameter $D=0.102$~m is immersed with its center located at $z_c=-D=-0.102$~m below the SWL.
+\citet{chaplin1984nonlinear} studied a fixed horizontal cylinder, with a low submergence below the SWL, in regular waves of period $T=1$~s.
+Accurate experimental results about the nonlinearities of wave loads on the cylinder were obtained and are often used to validate NWTs \citep[\eg][]{guerber_modelisation_2011}.
+The total water depth is $d=0.85$~m which, together with the period, imposes a wavelength of approximately $\lambda=1.56$~m (slightly varying with the incident wave height).
+The cylinder of diameter $D=0.102$~m is immersed with its center located at $z_c=-D$ below the SWL.

-This problem is numerically difficult to solve for volume field methods as the cylinder is close to the free surface, such that the fluid domain right above the cylinder is reduced to a small water gap of height $D/2 \approx \lambda/30$ (when the water is at rest).
+This problem is numerically difficult to solve for volume field methods as the cylinder is close to the free surface, such that the fluid domain right above the cylinder is reduced to a small water gap of height $D/2 \approx \lambda /30$ (when the water is at rest).
 This water gap needs to be meshed and resolved with the HPC method.
 Thus, a spatial discretization of $\lambda/\delta x\in [40,90]$ would yield a discretization of this gap with only $\sim 2-3$ nodes.

 The nonlinear regular incident waves are generated using the so-called stream function theory \citep{fenton1988numerical}.
-To avoid reflection on both the inlet wave maker side and the outlet Neumann wall and to impose the target incident wave field at the inlet, relaxations zones are introduced to enforce the requested values over a distance chosen as $L_{relax}=\lambda$ trough a commonly used exponential weighting function \citep[\eg][]{jacobsenFuhrmanFredsoe2012}.
+To avoid reflection on both the wave maker side and the outlet Neumann wall and to impose the target incident wave field, relaxation zones are introduced to enforce the requested values over a distance chosen as $L_{relax}=\lambda$ through a commonly used exponential weighting function \citep[\eg][]{jacobsenFuhrmanFredsoe2012}.
 Note that other techniques of waves generation and absorption are possible.
-For example \citet{clamond_efficient_2005} introduced a damping term in the Bernoulli equation in order to modify the DFSBC: The wave elevation is smoothly driven to the SWL.
-Figure~(\ref{sch:cylinder}) shows at scale the computational domain used for the numerical simulations including the two relaxation zones.
+For example \citet{clamond_efficient_2005} introduced a damping term in the Bernoulli equation in order to modify the DFSBC: the wave elevation is smoothly driven to the SWL. \Cref{sch:cylinder} shows at scale the computational domain including the two relaxation zones.